 The Books argue that Israel was destroyed because it tolerated gods like Baal, a fertility god promoted by Jezebel and her warrior husband Ahab.

-Jezebel enters the harem of the royal family of Israel
+Jezebel in the royal harem of Israel

 1 Kings 16:29-34